Spiced Hot Toddy

 Relax and enjoy!

-• If you don't drink: To the pot add (in addition to the ingredients above) a 1-inch piece of vanilla bean, 1-2 pods of black cardamom, and a pinch of Smoked Salt N8.
+• Alcohol Free: To the pot add (in addition to the other non-alcoholic ingredients above) a 1-inch piece of vanilla bean, 1-2 pods of black cardamom, and a pinch of Smoked Salt N8.
 If a tiny bit of alcohol is ok you can sub the vanilla bean with a few drops of good vanilla extract.
 These substitutes also play very nicely with scotch and are great optional adds.

 • Try subbing a light bodied mezcal or ancestral production tequila for the whiskey.
 Use orange instead of lemon and Spiced Raisin Marmalata for the sweetener.

 • I also love rye whiskey.
 Follow the main recipe and try subbing in Smoked Cinnamon Maple Syrup as the sweetener.